 Research and Expedition Focus – Search for Pre-Columbian Norse Exploration in America – 500 years and nobody came?

-Sailing across the waters of the North Atlantic the Norse first voyaged to North America over 1000 years ago.
-Known as the “Vikings” these early explorers are well documented in the Sagas to have settled Greenland and then explored to the West.
-Tales of their voyages to mainland North America are also recorded in the Sagas but the detail and extent of their explorations have been mostly lost in time.
-In the mid-1800s descendants of those original Vikings began emigrating to North America.
+The Founders of the Fara Heim Foundation, and the core team are descendants of Thorfinn Karlsefni and Gudrid Thorbjarnadottir.
+Their son, Snorri Thorfinnsson, was the first European child known to have been born in North America.
+Thorfinn and Gudrid first voyaged to North America over 1000 years ago following Leif Ericsson.
+These were not “Vikings” but early explorers.
+Their travels are well documented in the Sagas as they settled Greenland and then sailed to mainland North America.
+The detail and extent of their explorations have been mostly lost in time.
+In the mid-1800s descendants of those original explorers began emigrating to North America.
 They followed a sea route to their new homeland that was once well known to their forefathers.
-These modern day Vikings voyaged to Canada and the U.S. and have since created significant settlements deep in the heart of North America.

 For a millennium the flow of historical and genealogical information has been mostly from east to west…with less going the other way.
 Now, over the last several decades, a hint of ancient voyages to the North Arctic and even to the heart of the continent have been discovered.
 These whispers from the past and the personal connections to those original voyagers are the motivations for a team of explorers to search for Norse presence in North America while taking a personal voyage into their own history.

 The Foundation is named “Fara Heim”.
 In Old Norse, “að fara heim” means “going home”.